Dyoplosaurus: Description

 Dyoplosaurus can be distinguished from all other ankylosaurids in having sacral ribs that are anterolaterally-directed, triangular unguals in dorsal view and a tail club knob that is longer than wide.
 It differs from Scolosaurus in having a proportionately shorter postacetabular process of the ilium and triangular osteoderms on the lateral sides of the anterior portion of the tail.
 Dyoplosaurus also differs from Euoplocephalus in the pelvis as it has anterolaterally projecting, ventrally directed sacral transverse processes on the third sacral vertebra, forming a butterfly-like arrangement of the sacral fenestrae, and in having ischia that articulate with the ilia at right angles.

 The holotype specimen of Dyoplosaurus preserves ossified tendons on the tail club.
 The tail club preserves three series of tendons on the dorsolateral sides of the handle, and four on the distal, ventral side of the tail.
 These tendons are more readily grouped into two sets on the dorsolateral sides.
 Arbour, 2009 conducted a study to determine the impact force of ankylosaurids and used ROM 784.
-Arbour found that Dyoplosaurus could generate an impact force of 797–1127 N and a more realistic tensions of 571 N, an impact force that isn’t enough to puncture bone.
+Arbour found that Dyoplosaurus could generate an impact force of 797–1127 N and a more realistic tensions of 571 N, an impact force that isn't enough to puncture bone.
 This is mainly due to the knob being smaller in comparison to that of other ankylosaurids.
 The small size of the tail club of suggests that ankylosaurid knobs were not primarily used as defensive weapons, as a weapon that is not functional until very late in life would probably not have a selective advantage over a weapon that is of use earlier in life.

 The holotype specimen preserves remnants of fossilized skin and osteoderms on the left side.
 These skin impressions are punctuated by a nearly unbroken mosaic of small (0.50–1.0 cm), sub-angular to subrounded osteoderms.
-The skin imperssions on the right side have been lost via erosion.
+The skin impressions on the right side have been lost via erosion.